© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross pedestal at Langtree, 11m south east of the church is a scheduled monument protected by Historic England under reference 1013730.
 View the official record →

-The churchyard cross pedestal at Langtree is a medieval stone monument consisting of a substantial stepped base that formerly supported a ceremonial cross within the churchyard setting.
+The Churchyard cross pedestal at Langtree is a medieval monument comprising the base and lower shaft of a parish cross, located in the churchyard approximately eleven metres south-east of the church building.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013730.

 Churchyard cross pedestal at Langtree, 11m south east of the church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013730.